-The U.S. News and World Report rankings came out today (this was written in 2015.).
+The U.S. News and World Report rankings came out today (I wrote this in 2015.).
 It was not a good day for the University of Baltimore School of Law: ranked #135 among U.S. law schools.

-Of course, this post is going to assume that U.S. News & World Report is relevant to anything.
-When was the last time you paid a moments attention to this magazine that did not involve looking at school rankings?
+Of course, this post will assume that U.S. News & World Report is relevant to anything.
+When was the last time you paid a moment’s attention to this magazine that did not involve looking at school rankings?
 The answer is probably 10 years ago.
-But, it certainly is because people care about it.
-But whether it is a reflection of quality is anyone’s guess.
+But it is because people care about it.
+But whether it reflects quality is anyone’s guess.

 So what happened?
-Well one thing that happened is Dean Philip J. Closius left.
+Well, one thing that happened is Dean Philip J. Closius left.
 Why?
-I never fully understood or bothered to get my mind around all of the details.
+I never fully understood or bothered to get my mind around all the details.
 But I think I can distill it down: money and ego.
-It seems that most everyone involved had way too much of the latter, including Deal Closius himself.
+Most everyone involved had way too much of the latter, including Deal Closius himself.
 But I’ll tell you what the guy could do: raise money and push our rankings with U.S. News north.
 Now, was our ranking all that high?
 No. But the key was we were moving in the right direction and people were getting excited.
-We peaked at #113 two years ago which was after Closius left but probably reflecting his work.
+We peaked at #113 two years ago, which was after Closius left but probably reflecting his work.
 Now we have back-to-back falls in the wrong direction: #134 last year and #135 this year.

 I was depressed when he left, so much so, that I offered to donate $10,000 to UB if they brought him back.
 But the bridge had been burned on both sides, and that was that.